$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: Unifying bounce and late-time accelerated cosmologies

 Note that these expressions remain finite for positive $\gamma,\alpha$, i.e in the case where the bounce is non-singular.
 Inverting the above expression we acquire

 and thus inserting into (\ref{unified-Hubble-dr}) we obtain the phase portrait equation

 Note that $H=\beta$ is a fixed point and the time required to reach it is infinite.

 The phase portrait graph of (\ref{unified-PhasePortrait}) is given in Fig. \ref{Fig:unified-bounce}\subref{fig:unified-phport}, which indeed shows that $H$ and $\dot{H}$ values are always finite.
-Moreover, we obtain fixed points, namely having $\dot{H}=0$, at $H=\beta$ (de Sitter origin) and at maximum positive and negative values of the Hubble parameter $H=\pm\sqrt{\frac{\alpha}{6\gamma}}+\beta$, respectively.
+Moreover, we obtain fixed points, namely having $\dot{H}=0$, at $H=\beta$ (de Sitter origin) and at maximum positive and minimum negative values of the Hubble parameter $H=\pm\sqrt{\frac{\alpha}{6\gamma}}+\beta$, respectively.
+We note that in a viable scenario, one needs $|H|_\textrm{max} \gg \beta$ and subsequently $\alpha \gg 6 \beta^2 \gamma$.
 As it is clear from the graph, the modified scale factor (\ref{unified-scfac}) shifts the phase portrait symmetry from line $H=0$ to $H=\beta$.
 As a result, the Minkowskian origin of the conventional bounce is shifted to a de Sitter one, however this has crucial consequences on the cosmic evolution as we will discuss in Sec. \ref{Sec:3}.
 We mention that in this schematic graphical representation we have exaggerated the value of the parameter $\beta$ in Fig. \ref{Fig:unified-bounce}\subref{fig:unified-phport}, in order to show clearly the breaking of the symmetry around $H=0$.
 However, as we will see later on, when confronting with observational data the value of $\beta$ will be a small positive number, and the deformation seen in \ref{Fig:unified-bounce}\subref{fig:unified-phport} will be small, but still effective.

 In the final phase of the portrait of Fig. \ref{Fig:unified-bounce}\subref{fig:unified-phport}, the universe evolves towards a de Sitter fixed point at $H=\beta$, providing a late accelerated expansion phase.
-In addition, the de Sitter points at the phase portrait boundaries, $H=\pm H_{max}$, are still having infinite slopes which is a necessary condition to allow for the crossing of the phantom divide in a smooth way (a detailed analysis of the phase portrait is given in Section \ref{Sec:3}).
+In addition, the fixed points at the phase portrait boundaries, $H=\pm H_{max}$, are still having infinite slopes which is a necessary condition to allow for the crossing of the phantom divide in a smooth way (a detailed analysis of the phase portrait is given in Section \ref{Sec:3}).

 In summary, up to now we have achieved our target to unify bounce and late acceleration in a single scenario.
 The last step is to determine the model parameters in order to obtain a viable scenario.
 The above scenario contains the four parameters $a_{k}$, $t_{i}$, $\alpha$ and $\beta$, in addition to the barotropic index (equation of state) parameter $\gamma$, which takes the values $\gamma=1$ for dust matter and $\gamma=4/3$ for radiation.
 In order determine their values, one should thus choose four conditions from the observed universe history.